RatKnight/diZcord/README.md

 # Update - 20 Oct 2025

 I am forking this to correct some problems, specifically in the webhook checking.
-The script currently sends a "GET" request, which doesn't work.
-Needs to be changed to a "POST" request.
+The script does not currently allow "discordapp.com" which I am fixing.

 ***